williamouyang/okta.github.io/docs/resources/apps.md

 ---
 layout: sdks
 title: Apps
-category : Endpoints
+category : Resources
-tagline: "Endpoints - Apps"
+tagline: "Apps"
-tags : [endpoints, apps]
+tags : [resource, apps]
 icon: "glyphicon glyphicon-apps"
 position: leftsidebar
-priority: 5
+priority: 4
 ---

 # Apps

 ## Overview

 The Application API provides operations to manage applications and/or assignments to users or groups for your organization.